ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 ## Introduction

 This post explains the disadvantages of using [TailwindCSS](https://tailwindcss.com/).
-I share my (rather frustrating) experience of working with Tailwind in a large codebase at my job but also attempt to give a summary of the numerous posts and articles that have covered the subject, in particular concerning maintainability concerns.
+I share my (rather frustrating) experience of working with Tailwind in a large codebase at my job but also attempt to give a summary of the numerous posts and articles that have covered the subject, in particular concerning maintainability.

 As you can probably tell from the length of this blog post, I have tried to cover as many topics as possible and explore them in depth.
 I also reflect on the common responses to criticism against Tailwind and explain their shortcomings.